 (5) Represents the revolving maturity date.
 The outstanding balance will amortize after the revolving maturity date and any amounts remaining on December 27, 2027 will be due on that date.

-Represents the revolving maturity date.
+(6) Represents the revolving maturity date.
+The Company has the option to redeem and retire the indebtedness after the revolving maturity date.
 If we do not elect this option, the outstanding balance will amortize based on the cash flows of the pledged assets.
-(6)